poisondminds/firebase-db-wrapper-swift/README.md

     }
 }
 ```
+## `FIRModel` Usage
+Subclass `FIRModel` to make your models serialize & deserialize from objects returned directly from your Firebase Realtime Database.
 The structure of a simple read-only `FIRModel` representing a mural may look like this:

 ```swift
 class MuralModel: FIRModel
 {